DmitriiSer/Lister/README.md

 - [x] ~~IMPROVEMENT: Show alert and confirmation messages~~
 - [x] ~~ISSUE: Server does not save list content when user creates a list~~
 - [x] IMPROVEMENT: Save list order on the server after reordering
+- [x] IMPROVEMENT: Show pop-up window if session was expired

 ##### Changelog:
+- v0.2.17 Created a session counter that is responsible for logging a user out when his session is expired
 - v0.2.16 Made server remember lists order after user reorders them
 - v0.2.15 Fixed an issue when the server didn't save list content on list creation
 - v0.2.14 Removed a bottom border line on ion-header-bar side menu